Dolores Delgado: Career

 In 1989, Delgado entered the Spanish Prosecutor Service, she was first assigned as a prosecutor at the High Court of Justice of Catalonia.
 Later she was assigned to the Special Anti-Drug Prosecutor's office.

 From 1993, Delgado was a prosecutor at the Audiencia Nacional.
 In that capacity, she led the prosecution on several high-profile drug and terrorist cases, as promoted several Universal jurisdiction cases tried at the court.
 After the 2004 Madrid train bombings she specialised in Islamic terrorism.

 For a short period of time (2006–2007), Delgado was the spokeswoman of the Prosecutor General's office.
 In 2011 she was a support prosecutor at the International Criminal Court.

-As a prosecutor she has shown herself as favourable to universal jurisdiction and very vocal on corruption issues.
+As a prosecutor, she presented herself as a proponent of universal jurisdiction and emphasized combating corruption.

 In 2013, she opposed the extradition of Hervé Falciani to Switzerland considering him a valuable asset in fight against tax fraud and corruption.